Thinking and memory changes

 • problems with attention and concentration.
 You might find it difficult to do everyday activities such as reading a newspaper article from start to finish

-• difficulty using a computer or reading maps
+• difficulty using a computer or your mobile phone

-Generally, these symptoms may not affect your daily life too much, but they might make you feel less organised than you used to be.
-Or you may get confused, particularly if you’re feeling stressed.
+Generally, these symptoms may not affect your daily life too much, but they might make you feel less organised.
+Or you may get confused, particularly if you’re stressed.

 It’s important to remember that Parkinson’s affects everyone differently.
 Not everyone will experience these symptoms or have the same combination of symptoms.